Beyşehir

-Beyşehir ([ˈbejʃeˌhiɾ]) is a large town and district of Konya Province in the Akdeniz region of Turkey.
+Beyşehir ([ˈbejʃeˌhiɾ]) is a municipality and district of Konya Province, Turkey.
+Its area is 2,054 km2, and its population is 77,690 (2022).
 The town is located on the southeastern shore of Lake Beyşehir and is marked to the west and the southwest by the steep lines and forests of the Taurus Mountains, while a fertile plain, an extension of the lake area, extends in the southeastern direction.
-According to 2000 census, the population of the district is 118,144 of which 41,312 live in the town of Beyşehir.

 History

 The Hittite monument situated in Beyşehir's depending locality of Eflatunpınar, at a short distance to the northeast from the town, proves that the Hittite Empire had reached as far as the region, marking in fact, in the light of present knowledge, the limits of their extension to the southwest.
 Evidence points out that an earlier settlement, perhaps dating back to the Neolithic Age, was also located in Eflatunpınar.
 Another important early settlement was located in Erbaba Höyük, situated 10 km to the southwest of Beyşehir, and which was explored by the Canadian archaeologists Jacques and Louise Alpes Bordaz in the 1970s, leading to finds from three neolithic building layers.